 The Bond Bank is accounted for as an Enterprise Fund.
-An Enterprise Fund is used to account for an operation where periodic determination, on an accrual basis, of revenues earned, expenses incurred and net income is appropriate.
-Accordingly, the Bond Bank recognizes revenues in the period earned and expenses in the period incurred.
+An Enterprise Fund is used to account for an operation where periodic determination, on an accrual basis, of revenues carned, expenses incurred and net income is appropriate.
+Accordingly, the Bond Bank recognizes revenues in the period earned and expenses in the period incurred (i.e. the accrual basis of accounting).